 Interstitial keratitis, a manifestation of certain corneal infections, is rare in the US.
 Most cases occur in children or adolescents as a late complication of congenital syphilis Congenital Syphilis Congenital syphilis is a multisystem infection caused by Treponema pallidum and transmitted to the fetus via the placenta.
 Early signs are characteristic skin lesions, lymphadenopathy... read more .
 Ultimately, both eyes may be involved.
 A similar but less dramatic bilateral keratitis occurs in Cogan syndrome Cogan Syndrome Cogan syndrome is a rare autoimmune disease involving the eye and the inner ear.
 Cogan syndrome affects young adults, with 80% of patients between 14 and 47 years.
 The disease appears to result... read more , Lyme disease Lyme Disease Lyme disease is a tick-transmitted infection caused by the spirochete Borrelia species.
 Early symptoms include an erythema migrans rash, which may be followed weeks to months later by... read more , and Epstein-Barr virus infection Infectious Mononucleosis Infectious mononucleosis is caused by Epstein-Barr virus (EBV, human herpesvirus type 4) and is characterized by fatigue, fever, pharyngitis, and lymphadenopathy.
 Fatigue may persist weeks or... read more .
 Rarely, acquired syphilis Syphilis Syphilis is caused by the spirochete Treponema pallidum and is characterized by 3 sequential clinical, symptomatic stages separated by periods of asymptomatic latent infection.
 Common... read more , herpes simplex Herpes Simplex Virus (HSV) Infections Herpes simplex viruses (human herpesviruses types 1 and 2) commonly cause recurrent infection affecting the skin, mouth, lips, eyes, and genitals.
 Common severe infections include encephalitis... read more , herpes zoster Herpes Zoster Herpes zoster is infection that results when varicella-zoster virus reactivates from its latent state in a posterior dorsal root ganglion.
-Symptoms usually begin with pain along the affected... read more , or tuberculosis Tuberculosis (TB) Tuberculosis (TB) is a chronic, progressive mycobacterial infection, often with a period of latency following initial infection.
-TB most commonly affects the lungs.
-Symptoms include productive... read more may cause a unilateral form in adults.
+Symptoms usually begin with pain along the affected... read more , or tuberculosis Tuberculosis (TB) Tuberculosis is a chronic, progressive mycobacterial infection, often with an asymptomatic latent period following initial infection.
+Tuberculosis most commonly affects the lungs.
+Symptoms include... read more may cause a unilateral form in adults.

 Symptoms and Signs of Interstitial Keratitis

 Photophobia, pain, lacrimation, and vision blurring are common.
 The lesion begins as patches of inflammation in the mid-stroma that cause opacification.
 Typically with syphilis and occasionally with other causes, the entire cornea develops a ground-glass appearance, obscuring the iris.
 New blood vessels grow in from the limbus (neovascularization) and cause orange-red areas (salmon patches).
 Anterior uveitis and choroiditis are common in syphilitic interstitial keratitis.
-Inflammation and neovascularization usually begin to subside after 1 to 2 months.
+Inflammation and neovascularization usually begin to subside after 1 to 2 months regardless of treatment.
 Some corneal opacity usually remains, causing mild to moderate vision impairment.

 Diagnosis of Interstitial Keratitis